Francesca Balzani: European Parliament

+Milan City Council

 On 18 March 2013, she joined the City Council of Milan as Councilor for Budget, Heritage, and Taxes, following a cabinet reshuffle in the center-left administration led by Mayor Giuliano Pisapia.
-Balzani replaced Bruno Tabacci, who resigned to run as top candidate for the Democratic Centre in the February 2013 legislative elections.

 On 17 July 2015, after Ada De Cesaris resigned from the City Council, Balzani also assumed the role of Deputy Mayor of Milan.

 On 9 January 2016, she announced her candidacy in the Democratic Party primaries for the mayoral election of Milan.
-Her opponents were Giuseppe Sala, Commissioner of Expo 2015 and CEO of Expo 2015 SpA; City Councilor for social policies Pierfrancesco Majorino; and Director General of UISP Milan Antonio Iannetta.

 On 28 January 2016, Balzani received open endorsement from outgoing Mayor Giuliano Pisapia, as well as from her two opponents in the 2010 PD primaries, Stefano Boeri and Valerio Onida.

-The PD primaries took place on 7 February 2016 with 60,634 voters.
-Balzani finished second with 20,516 votes (34%), behind Giuseppe Sala (25,600 votes, 42%), and ahead of Pierfrancesco Majorino (13,916 votes, 23%) and Antonio Iannetta (443 votes, 1%).
-She pledged support to Sala, expressing regret for not forming a joint campaign with Majorino, which likely would have ensured victory.
+Board role

 In June 2017, Balzani joined the Board of Directors of Banca Carige representing majority shareholder Vittorio Malacalza.
 She resigned in July 2018, citing objections to the likely sale of Carige’s stake in Autofiori.
 She returned to the board on 20 September 2018 after its renewal.